CHRISTMAS IN JULY AROUND THE WORLD

 Not everyone celebrates this mid-year celebration in Australia, but it is relatively popular.
 There are plenty of events and festive opportunities for those looking for good cheer, merriment and the spirit of Christmas.

 You can even find Australia’s 100 best Christmas in July recipes for celebrating this special celebration.

 CHRISTMAS IN JULY IN NEW ZEALAND

-Many New Zealanders I asked, hadn’t even heard of Christmas in July and a few were quite forthright in not wanting it to catch on.
+Many New Zealanders I asked, hadn’t even heard of a Christmas in July celebration and a few were quite forthright in not wanting it to catch on.